edwo314/bachelor_thesis_trypanosoma/README.md

 This repository contains the code used for generating plots and statistics in my Bachelor's thesis related to *Trypanosoma*.
 The code is provided "AS IS", without warranty of completeness or functionality, as it was created for specific, non-general purposes.

 ## Disclaimer
-- The code may not be user-friendly, and it was not intended for use by the general public.
+- The code may not be user-friendly, as it was not intended for use by the general public.
+It is rather a collection of scripts than a cohesive program.
 - Users should be cautious and aware that some files need to be run in a specific order due to dependencies on the output of other files.

 ## Usage